RactStudio/email-manager-hub/README.md

 ### Under Developemnt (not yet ready for production use)

-Manage your WordPress site's email sender's name and email address, and in future we will add stunning HTML template-based emails.
+Manage your WordPress site's email sender's name and email address, and add stunning HTML template-based emails.

 ### This is a Module for '[Essential WP Tools](https://wordpress.org/plugins/essential-wp-tools/)' WordPress Plugin, and require installation of the core plugin.